 Scott Lang, a self-styled gambling expert, used his knowledge of momentum and mathematics to come up with a system that could predict the outcome of the spin of a roulette wheel with the use of a stopwatch.

-His system was by no means guaranteed to work but it troubled casino operators enough for them to place a ban on stopwatches on the casino floor.
+His system was by no means assured to work but it troubled casino operators enough for them to place a ban on stopwatches on the casino floor.

 Lasers, Computers and the Ritz